In Part 1, I detailed my visit to JD’s new E-Space store in Chongqing. And I ended by posing the following question:

 Those are my working conclusions.

-I also asked what were the most popular areas of E-Space and was told (for women) it is the small make-up and beauty center on the second floor.
+I asked what were the most popular areas of E-Space and was told (for women) it is the small make-up and beauty center on the second floor.
 For men, it was the consumer electronics.
 I was sort of surprised they didn’t make beauty larger in their first version of the E-Space.
 Experience can makes a big difference in beauty and fashion.
-I suspect they will expand in this area going forward.

 Overall, it was fascinating.
 Department stores and shopping centers are a pretty cool frontier in new retail.
 I think it is going to be one of the next big things.

 I write, speak and consult about how to win (and not lose) in digital strategy and transformation.

 I am the founder of TechMoat Consulting, a boutique consulting firm that helps retailers, brands, and technology companies exploit digital change to grow faster, innovate better and build digital moats.
 Get in touch here.

 My book series Moats and Marathons is one-of-a-kind framework for building and measuring competitive advantages in digital businesses.